What are Seller Concessions and How Do They Work?

 - The buyer and seller can renegotiate the seller concession and possibly meet in the middle.

-- The seller can reduce the purchase price to the appraised value and still contribute towards the buyers closing costs, netting the seller even less
+- The seller can reduce the purchase price to the appraised value and still contribute towards the buyer’s closing costs, which would net the seller even less.

 Percentage vs Dollar Amount